sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ### Dependency Jars [](id=dependency-jars-liferay-portal-6-2-user-guide-15-en-1)

-Let's work with the dependency jar files first.
+Let's work with the dependency JAR files first.

-1. Create folder `$JBOSS_HOME/modules/com/liferay/portal/main` and unzip the jar files found in the Liferay Portal Dependencies zip file to this folder.
-Make sure the zip file's jar files are extracted into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
+1. Create the folder `$JBOSS_HOME/modules/com/liferay/portal/main` and unzip the JAR files found in the Liferay Portal Dependencies ZIP file to this folder.
+   Make sure that the ZIP file's JAR files are extracted into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

-2. Download your database driver `.jar` file and put it into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder as well.
-For demonstration purposes, we'll download the MySQL Connector/J driver from [http://dev.mysql.com/downloads/connector/j/](http://dev.mysql.com/downloads/connector/j/) and put its `.jar` file into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.
+2. Download your database driver JAR file and put it into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder as well.
+For example, if you want to use MySQL, download the MySQL Connector/J driver from [http://dev.mysql.com/downloads/connector/j/](http://dev.mysql.com/downloads/connector/j/) and put its JAR file into the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.

 3. Create the file `module.xml` in the `$JBOSS_HOME/modules/com/liferay/portal/main` folder and insert the following